Opendigitalradio/ODR-DabMod/INSTALL.md

 The configure script can be launched with a variety of options:

-`--disable-zeromq`

-Disable ZeroMQ input (to be used with ODR-DabMux), output and remotecontrol.
+Disable ZeroMQ input (to be used with ODR-DabMux), output and remotecontrol: `--disable-zeromq`

-`--disable-output-uhd`

-Disable the binding to the UHD driver for USRPs
+Disable the binding to the UHD driver for USRPs: `--disable-output-uhd`

-`--enable-fast-math`

-Compile using the `-ffast-math` option that gives a substantial speedup at the cost of floating point correctness.
+Compile using the `-ffast-math` option that gives a substantial speedup at the cost of floating point correctness:  `--enable-fast-math`

-`--disable-native`
+On some ARM systems you might need `--with-boost-libdir=/usr/lib/arm-linux-gnueabihf` so that boost gets found.

+Do not pass `-march=native` to the compiler: `--disable-native`

 **Remark:** Do not compile ODR-DabMod with `-march=native` compiler option.
 This is meant for distribution package maintainers who want to use their own march option, and for people running into compilation issues due to `-march=native`. (e.g. GCC bug 70132 on ARM systems)

 **Debugging options:** You should not enable any debug option if you need good performance.

-`--enable-trace`

-Create debugging files for each DSP block for data analysis
+Create debugging files for each DSP block for data analysis: `--enable-trace`

 For more information, call: